solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Remove Password

-1. Go to the relevant account.
-2. Select the “three-dots” button on the top right corner of the window to open the account menu.
-3. Select “Change password”.
+1. Go to the relevant account’s settings (click the “setting” icon on the top right corner on the account overview).
+Select “Change password”.
-4. On the bottom left corner of the small window, click the toggle switch next to “Remove password”.
+2. On the bottom left corner of the small window, click the toggle switch next to “Remove password”.
-5. Type in your current password and select “Remove Password” to confirm the removal of your password.
+3. Type in your current password and select “Remove Password” to confirm the removal of your password.

 ### Account View